Infant Safe Sleep

 BACK: Baby should sleep on their BACK for every nap and every sleep.

-• Even once baby can roll back-to-tummy and tummy-to-back, still place them on their back to sleep, keep the crib empty and stop swaddling.
+As babies grow, they may start rolling (back to tummy, tummy to back).
+Even once babies can roll back-to-tummy and tummy-to-back, caregivers should still place them on their backs to sleep, keep the crib empty, and stop swaddling.

-CRIB: Use a firm, flat mattress and a tightly fitted sheet.
+CRIB: Use a firm, flat mattress, and a tightly fitted sheet.

 Did You Know?

-Learn more about Safe Sleep:
+Learn more about Safe Sleep

 Safe Sleep Academy